albertdiones/coding_10min_a_day/README.md

 133. sortColumn(rows, columnName) sorts rows array according to column specified, ascending alphabethical
 134. sortColumn(rows, columnName, false) - new argument to allow descending sort
 135. when in column navigation, press up or down to sort rows descending or ascending order
+136. cell selection mode - activated by pressing left or right while in row selection
+137. cell selection mode - delete cell value when delete is pressed
+137. cell selection mode - enable editing for cell value when typing in cell selection
+138. pagination - roll one row when pressing arrow down on the last display row

 backup/change history